crypter70/Tokopedia-Scraper/README.md

 1. Do not retrieve unnecessary data
 2. Do not use the collected data for illegal purposes
 3. Maintain the confidentiality of the data collected
-4. Cocumenting data scraping times
+4. Documenting data scraping times

 ## Website Version
 Last scraping date: 9 February 2023